AdamSobieski/Argumentation/README.md

 ### Introduction

-This project is an argumentation framework designed for interoperability with a large number of client-side local and server-side remote artificial-intelligence models and services.
+This project is an argumentation framework designed for interoperability with a large number of artificial-intelligence models and services.
 This project will explore agentic approaches to creating, analyzing, validating, and evaluating argument and debate.

 ### Abstract Templates